 He also added that the announcement was part of a strategy to empower people to be productive across all devices with Microsoft software.

-For students and teachers wanting only to view and scroll through their documents on their tablet, the application is available for free, and for those wanting full functionality it will involve an Office 365 subscription (for example through Student Advantage, Office 365 ProPlus for Faculty, Plan A3, etc.).
+For users wanting only to view and scroll through their documents on their tablet, the application is available for free, and for those wanting full functionality it will involve an Office 365 subscription.

 The official Office Blog talks more about the latest announcement “We thought a lot about what people want to do when they’re on their tablet, iPad functionality, and touch-first when we were building Office for iPad.
 We reimagined Office on the iPad, while retaining what people love about Office.
 We hope you’ll be as pleased with the results as we are.
 In the future, we will bring Office apps to the Windows Store and other popular platforms.
 In addition to Office for iPad, we’ve gone a step further in our mobile first and cloud first approach, and like Windows Phone, we’ve now made Office Mobile for iPhone and Android phones available for free”